 Ajax APG: 0.28

 Liverpool APG: 0.27

-During his first full season in England (11/12), he scores 24 times in 47 games (0.51 GPG).
-A slight improvement but not at his 09/10 peak yet.
-His assists came in at 0.21 PG.
-This is his lowest in 4 seasons.
-However, it is interesting to note that It’s the season his game seems to stagnate.
-This may have something to do with 8 match ban handed out in Nov 2012 for racism.
-As with his last season at Ajax, the big moments of controversy seem to have a big impact on his performance.
+During his first full season in England in 2011/12, he scored 24 times in 47 games (0.51 GPG).
+This was a slight improvement but not at his 2009/10 level yet and his assists came in at 0.21 APG, his lowest in 4 seasons.
+This stagnation may have had something to do with the 8 match ban he received in November 2012.
+As with his last season at Ajax, his disciplinary record impacted his performance on the pitch.

-In his last season at Liverpool (13/14), Suarez has a GPG ratio of 0.78.
-He also APG of 0.36.
-This is his highest ever APG.
-This is his best season overall.
-This is despite him missing the1st 8 games of the season due to another disciplinary ban.
-He had his best ever season for key passes per game at 2.8 too.
-So although not all of these led to goals, he was constantly creatign chances for his teammates.
+In his last season at Liverpool during 2013/14, Suarez had a GPG ratio of 0.78 and an APG of 0.36, the latter his highest ever.
+This was, overall, his best season to date despite the fact that he had missed the first 8 games of the season due to a disciplinary ban.
+Suarez also had his best ever season for key passes per game at 2.8 too as he consistently created chances for his teammates.

 Starting the season a couple of months late is not ideal yet based on his previous data, we can expect that it will take some time for him to adjust to his new settings.
 His past statistics indicate that he will be hugely successful at FC Barcelona and the prospect of him linking up with Messi, in particular, is salivating.